mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 ## Server interaction

 If the selected value is used to interact with server, you might want to avoid sending all the intermediate states.
-Especially if the user is setting the date thanks to arrow interaction.
+Especially if the user is setting the date using the arrow interaction.

 In such a case, the recommended UI is to add a button for validating the form.
 If for some reason, you need to send the data to the server without having the user pressing a validation button, you can debouce the `onChange` as follow.